 In the ever-growing complexity of dependencies amongst products at the build and run time level, there is the challenge of managing increasingly separate items that must work together upon release.
 This is where the concepts, disciplines, roles, and responsibilities of release management help.
-Release Management focuses on both the engineering disciplines that must bring a specific project release together along with the management of external dependencies across products that must accompany a release.
+Release management focuses on both the engineering disciplines that must bring a specific project release together along with the management of external dependencies across products that must accompany a release.

-The first is that Release Management is a super discipline that combines the disciplines of Requirements Engineering (including Requirements Management), Project Management (e.g., Project Planning, Project Tracking & Oversight, Risk Management), Design, Development, Configuration Management (CM) including Change Control, Test (also referred to as QA or SQA), and Release.
-The second is that Release Management is a field that focuses on coordinating pieces from various product releases that must come together to work as an integrated release package.
-And the third is that product timelines must be planned and managed so that future dependencies can come together.
+The first is that release management is a super discipline that combines the disciplines of requirements engineering (including requirements management), project management (e.g., project planning, project tracking and oversight, risk management), design, development, configuration management (CM) including change control, test (also referred to as QA or SQA), and release.
+Second, release management is a field that focuses on coordinating pieces from various product releases that must come together to work as an integrated release package.
+Finally, product timelines must be planned and managed so that future dependencies can come together.
 The Super Discipline of Release Management

 Within a super discipline approach, the disciplines can more clearly work together to focus on the release of deliverables or functionality from requirements to production.
-For example, tasks in the early part of a project release such as “Identify Requirements”, “Estimate Requirements”, and “Approve Requirements”, can be associated with tasks toward the backend of the lifecycle, such as “Test Product Release” tasks.
-In some of the Requirements tasks, the Test role can ensure that the requirements are clear enough to understand what needs to be tested and that estimates for testing the requirements are included.
+For example, tasks in the early part of a project release such as identify requirements, estimate requirements, and approve requirements, can be associated with tasks toward the backend of the lifecycle, such as test product release tasks.
+In some of the requirements tasks, the test role can ensure that the requirements are clear enough to understand what needs to be tested and that estimates for testing the requirements are included.

 The Coordination of Release Management